ey-background-erp

 • Strict availability requirements that restrict intrusive activities

-• Decentralized responsibilities across engineering, production, and IT teams
+• Decentralized responsibilities across engineering, production and IT teams

 For these reasons, OT visibility typically requires a combination of discovery methods — each suitable for different parts of the environment.

-Modern Methods of OT Asset Discovery
+Modern methods of OT asset discovery

-1. Manual Capture
+1. Manual capture

-Essential for isolated networks or legacy systems that cannot be scanned.
+It is essential for isolated networks or legacy systems that cannot be scanned.

-2. Configuration Analysis
+2. Configuration analysis

 Extracting information from:

-• engineering workstation project files,
+• engineering workstation project files

-• change management records,
+• change management records

 • vendor documentation.